-This Code of Conduct and Ethics applies to all Karyon Industries Berhad (“KIB”) directors, officers and employees as well as to directors, officers and employees of each subsidiary of KIB.
-KIB and its subsidiaries are referred to herein collectively as the “Company” or “KIB Group”.
+This Code of Conduct and Ethics (“the Code”) applies to all Karyon Industries Berhad (“KIB”) directors, officers and employees as well as to directors, officers and employees of each subsidiary of KIB (“Covered Party”).
+KIB and its subsidiaries are referred to herein collectively as the “the Group” or “KIB Group”.

 Purpose of the Code

-This Code serves to emphasize the Company’s commitment to ethics and compliance with the law in its business operations.
-It provides a framework for all employees of the KIB Group ensuring the observance to and compliance with the standards of integrity and behavior that the Group is committed to.
-However, this Code is not intended to be all-encompassing and there are areas in which the KIB Group has developed and will develop specific detailed policies.
-This Code is to be read and applied in conjunction with existing rules and policies within the Group.
+The Code serves to emphasize the Group’s commitment to ethics and compliance with the law in its business operations.
+It provides a framework for all Covered Parties ensuring the observance to and compliance with the standards of integrity and behavior that the Group is committed to.
+However, the Code is not intended to be all-encompassing and there are areas in which the KIB Group has developed and will develop specific detailed policies.
+The Code is to be read and applied in conjunction with existing rules and policies within the Group.

-The Code of Conduct and Ethics can be supplemented or amended by the Board of Directors.
-All waivers of any provisions in the Code for any officer or Director may only be made by the Board of Directors.
+The Code can be supplemented or amended by the Board of Directors of KIB.
+All waivers of any provisions in the Code for any Covered Party may only be made by the Board of Directors of KIB.

 Code of Conduct and Ethics